 Authorize.Net has been around since 1996 and is supposedly the Internet’s most widely used payment gateway.
 Authorize.Net has over 400,000 merchants and has been the recipient of the Achievement in Customer Excellence (ACE) award for five consecutive years.

 Skrill, formerly Moneybookers, has some intriguing features such as a free setup, low fees, and the ability to send text messages straight from your account.
 Besides being a popular and simple alternative to PayPal, the service is great for international merchants since you’re allowed to transfer your account balance onto a prepaid debit card almost instantly.

-Intuit is almost an essential service if you’re a small business owner that needs help with your finances.
+Intuit is almost an essential service if you’re a small business owner who needs help with your finances.
 Besides being able to accept payments, both online and in-person with GoPayment, Intuit can also help you pay employees, calculate payroll taxes, and file payroll tax forms.

 While Click2Sell has the normal features found on any worthy PayPal replacement, it’s one of the few that will accept PayPal, Google Checkout, Skrill, and credit cards with or without a merchant account.
 But, the most standout features are affiliate tracking, powerful reports, and automated sales management.
 They also have the leading sales reporting tools so you can better understand your strategies and sales tactics.

 Dwolla is very similar to PayPal in that you can do everything from paying your friends back to accepting payments at your place of business.
 What’s unique about this service is that if both parties have a Dwolla account, then money can be spent easily through their name, Facebook ID, Twitter handle, LinkedIn profile, telephone number, or email address.